-I was first introduced to the goodness of pecans after my husband and I were married.
+I was first introduced to pecans after my husband and I were married.
 Robert was born and raised in east Texas so it seemed fitting after we married to move to his home state.

 That was twenty some years ago and what I remember most about that move was pecan pie and corn bread stuffing at my first Texas Thanksgiving.
 It was sweet and simply amazing!